Glen Royall Mill Village Historic District

 Glen Royall Mill Village Historic District is a historic mill town and national historic district located at Wake Forest, Wake County, North Carolina.
-The district encompasses 82 contributing buildings and 1 contributing site built between about 1900 and 1949 and located in a residential section of the town of Wake Forest.
-It includes notable examples of Bungalow / American Craftsman style architecture.
+The district encompasses 82 contributing buildings and 1 contributing site built between about 1900 and 1949.
+It is located in a residential section of the town of Wake Forest.
+There are notable examples of Bungalow / American Craftsman style architecture.
 Located in the district is the separately listed Royall Cotton Mill Commissary.
 Other notable buildings include the Royall Cotton Mill (1899-1900), the Powell-White House (1909-1910), and pyramidal cottages, triple-A cottages, and shotgun houses.

 The district was listed on the National Register of Historic Places in 1999.